joshkjx/sound-sentry/README.md

 The system builds on the DeepSonar framework, and has been adapted with with regularization and noise augmentation to allow for the real-time detection of AI-generated audio.

 ## Features
-- Real-Time Detection
-Continuously monitors audio from the active browser tab and classifies segments as real or AI-generated.
+- Real-Time Detection: Continuously monitors audio from the active browser tab and classifies segments as real or AI-generated.

-- DeepSonar-Based Architecture
-Uses Top-K Activated Neurons (TKAN) extracted from a pyannote speaker embedding model.
+- DeepSonar-Based Architecture: Uses Top-K Activated Neurons (TKAN) extracted from a pyannote speaker embedding model.

-- Visual Feedback
-Displays a time-series chart of prediction probabilities, enabling intuitive understanding of risk.
+- Visual Feedback: Displays a time-series chart of prediction probabilities, enabling intuitive understanding of risk.

 ## Loading the Chrome Extension
 1. Clone or download this repository.